Accident Investigation Found Tyre Sampson's Seat Was Locked When He Fell To His Death On Orlando Thrill Ride

 There are also questions about whether the teenager may have been too large to be allowed on the ride.

 Sampson’s father, Yarnell Sampson, raised that question Friday, “My son was 6’5″, 340.
-So, he’s a big guy.”READ MORE: Broward Closing Several COVID-19 Testing & Vaccination Sites
+So, he’s a big guy.”READ MORE: How To Help The People Of Ukraine

 The ride’s Operations & Maintenance Manual, which has been posted online by the Florida Department of Agriculture and Consumer Services, indicates the maximum passenger weight is approximately 287 pounds.